 2.226 Fungicidal Wash ― A wash containing fungicides, used before painting and designed to kill existing spores or germinations or to prevent their inception.
 Many of these substances are toxic (to human beings ) when used in concentrated form and therefore, need careful handling.

 2.227 Gas Checking ― The development of wrinkles, often in a well-defined pattern in the surface of a resin system during drying.
-This condition results from the irreversible swelling of a partially dried surface skin, and may be aggravated by impure gas fumes during stoving in a gas oven in which case it is termed gas checking ( see also webbing ).
+This condition results from the irreversible swelling of a partially dried surface skin, and may be aggravated by impure gas fumes during stoving in a gas oven in which case it is termed gas checking ( see ‘webbing’).

 2.228 Gel ― It generally refers to a product which has a three-dimensional cross-linked network, not soluble in solvents, but swells, and is a system consisting of a network of solid aggregates in which liquid may be held.

-2.229 Gelling ― Apart from its general meaning ( conversion of a liquid to a jelly ), this term is used specifically to denote the deterioration of a paint or varnish owing to the partial or complete changing of the medium into an insoluble jelly-like condition which is unworkable even with the addition of solvent ( see also ‘livering’ ).
+2.229 Gelling ― Apart from its general meaning ( conversion of a liquid to a jelly ), this term is used specifically to denote the deterioration of a paint or varnish owing to the partial or complete changing of the medium into an insoluble jelly-like condition which is unworkable even with the addition of solvent ( see ‘livering’ ).

 2.230 Gel Time ― The time required to convert a liquid composition into a gel under specified conditions.

-2.231 Glaze Coat ― See ‘coat’.
+2.231 Glaze Coat ― See ‘coat’

 2.232 Glazing ― The enrichment or modification of a surface by the application of a thin, translucent, coloured coating.